What is dysmenorrhea?

 Secondary dysmenorrhea is pain that is caused by a disorder in the woman's reproductive organs, such as endometriosis, adenomyosis, uterine fibroids, or infection.
 Pain from secondary dysmenorrhea usually begins earlier in the menstrual cycle and lasts longer than common menstrual cramps.
 The pain is not typically accompanied by nausea, vomiting, fatigue, or diarrhea.

-What causes common menstrual cramps?
+What causes dysmenorrhea (pain of menstrual cramps)?

 Menstrual cramps are caused by contractions (tightening) in the uterus (which is a muscle) by a chemical called prostaglandin.
 The uterus, where a baby grows, contracts throughout a woman's menstrual cycle.
 During menstruation, the uterus contracts more strongly.
 If the uterus contracts too strongly, it can press against nearby blood vessels, cutting off the supply of oxygen to the muscle tissue of the uterus.
 Pain results when part of the muscle briefly loses its supply of oxygen.